Skip to main content

 • Pedagogical supervision

-• Teacher appraisal
+• Performance appraisal of teachers

 Pedagogical supervision

 Pedagogical supervision aims to support the development of nursery schools and primary and post-primary schools (and other educational institutions) (hereafter jointly referred to as schools, wherever possible), contribute to better quality of education and equal educational opportunities, and enable comprehensive development of pupils and teachers.
-It also aims to support the national authorities in designing and pursuing education policy based on data for the entire school education system.
+It also aims to support the national authorities in designing and pursuing education policy based on comparable data for the entire school education system.

 Pedagogical supervision includes two types of mechanisms: